 In order to process a credit card or draft a bank account that a family has saved to their Billing Info tab:

-- ePayments must be activated for your database and your database must be connected to a gateway account.
+- ePayments must be activated for your Jackrabbit system, and your system must be connected to a gateway account.
 See Contact an ePayment Partner.

 - The family must have an ePayment Method saved on the Billing Info tab in their Family record.